 If you feel the urge to build something, and don’t know how to get started, Jacob will tell you that the only way to begin is to simply begin.

 “If I waited to do something until I knew how to do it perfectly I would never have created this unique life for myself.
-Perhaps being a second grade teacher and part-time cabin builder for so long has helped me keep a firm hold on optimism and wonder.
+Perhaps being a second-grade teacher and part-time cabin builder for so long has helped me keep a firm hold on optimism and wonder.
 I mean, here I am, untrained, in the deep woods, building a cabin alone out of a mud pit.
-No matter what, I’m always proud to step back and stand in appreciation of every piece of timber, fiber of moss, and all 300 hours it took to create each cabin.
+No matter what, I’m always proud to step back and stand in appreciation of every piece of timber, the fiber of moss, and all 300 hours it took to create each cabin.
 Each one is authentic and honest and beautifully imperfect.”

 Our favorite Two Lanes by Mike Wolfe saying is printed in off-white and dark green on a super soft, heather olive green tee.
 Made in the USA!
 SHOP NOW!